Willie Overtoom

+Willie Overtoom (born 2 September 1986) is a Cameroonian former professional footballer who played as an attacking midfielder.

+Early life

-Willie Overtoom (born 2 September 1986) is a Cameroonian former professional footballer who played as an offensive midfielder.
-He is the son of a Dutch father and a Cameroonian mother, and has lived the first three years of his life in Cameroon before moving to the Netherlands.
+The son of a Dutch father and a Cameroonian mother, Overtoom lived the first three years of his life in Cameroon before moving to the Netherlands.
 Overtoom holds a Dutch passport.

 Club career

 Overtoom started playing football at amateur side Victoria Obdam and became an exponent of the AZ youth academy at the age of 13.
 During the 2006–07 season, Overtoom was sent on loan to Telstar, where he played nine matches in the Eerste Divisie.
 After his expiring contract was not extended, he started playing for Hoofdklasse side Hollandia.
 He impressed during the season and was able to sign with Eredivisie side Heracles Almelo the following season.
 He became an important player for the side from Almelo, where he spent four and a half years, before returning to his former team AZ in January 2013.
 However, his move did not become a success.
 On 28 August 2014, it was announced that Overtoom had left the club as a free agent, having only played 17 Eredivisie matches.